ThunderFly-aerospace/SiK/README.markdown

 ## Reporting Problems

-Please use the GitHub issues link at the top of the [project page](http://github.com/tridge/SiK) to report any problems with, or to make suggestions about SiK.
+Please use the GitHub issues link at the top of the GitHub project page to report any problems with, or to make suggestions about SiK.
 I encourage you to fork the project and make whatever use you may of it.

 ## What does SiK mean?